Research before buying to avoid bad internet marketing services

 They aren’t very specific as to where they were looking or what search phrases they used to try to find the businesses online.
 Did they search for the word “chiropractor” or “psychologist” or maybe they used a broad geographic area like Chicago?
 How many chiropractors or psychologists do you think would match those phrases?
-For example, a search for the exact phrase “chicago chiropractor” today returned 78,600 matches or 3,890,000 without the quotes.
-Clearly that’s a lot of competition.
+For example, a search for the exact phrase “Chicago chiropractor” today returned 78,600 matches or 3,890,000 without the quotes.
+Clearly, that’s a lot of competition.
 Even if you were located in Chicago, you’d probably use a zip code or neighborhood designation in your local SEO efforts.

-Also the sales pitches didn’t specify where were they looking to find these businesses on the internet.
+Also, the sales pitches didn’t specify where were they looking to find these businesses on the internet.
 Google search?
 Bing search?
 Yelp?
 Merchant Circle?
 Elsewhere?

 Or maybe you’ll get a more specific pitch that has this information such as:

 One of my clients received the above pitch in an email from a company that was out of state.
 While Elgin is probably the largest city near my client’s office, it is over 30 minutes driving distance away.
-There are many more smaller cities in a closer radius that are being targeted to bring in more effective traffic to the website.
+There are many smaller cities in a close radius that are being targeted to bring in more effective traffic to the website.

 How to counter online marketing sales pitches

 If you want to know more about what the person is selling or why they are saying you can’t be found on the internet or Google or that you are “invisible online,” then ask questions.
 Ask specifically what they mean by their comments and get the exact search phrases used and/or websites searched.